cpwardell/FiNGS/README.md

 C>A|G>T variants classified as OxoG are removed.
 This filter could be switched off if desired by setting a value of 2 or greater (only 0 to 1 values are possible, ensuring all variants would PASS the filter).

 24. **Ontarget filter**.
 Default bed file in None (i.e. all variants PASS).
 Excludes variants that are not contained within the regions specified in a bed file.
+This bed file should describe regions of intereset; e.g. the capture regions of an exome or a targeted sequencing panel.

+25. **Alignability filter**.
+Default bed file in None (i.e. all variants PASS).
+Excludes variants that are not contained within the regions specified in a bed file.
+This bed file should describe regions of the genome that are uniquely alignable.
+FiNGS is provided with an example in the R subdirectory (FiNGS/R/wgEncodeCrgMapabilityAlign100mer.uniqueonly.bed) which was produced using the GEM mappability files for 100mer reads in GRCh37/hg19.
+Note that these files are specific for both read length and genome.
+100mer reads are relatively short by 2018 standards and GRCh38/hg38 is the most recent human genome, so new alignability tracks should ideally be generated.

 ## Dictionary of values reported in the metrics files
 The `filtered.results.date.txt` output file is the `normal.combined.txt` and `tumor.combined.txt` files joined by column, with additional columns for each filter containing TRUE/FALSE for whether or not that variant passed that filter.
 Each row is a single variant.